Home - The Best Japanese Chef Knives in 2023

 This one is also good for the beginner, but it’s a step up from the Mac that we reviewed above.

 The taper here is much longer, and the blade is thinner.
-But you have a more obtuse bevel on the blade, so you can carve, chop and do anything else with it.
-You can really get a feel for using a Japanese chef’s knife by using this one.
+But you have a more obtuse bevel on the blade, so you can carve, chop, and do anything else with it.
+You can get a feel for using a Japanese chef’s knife by using this one.

 It’s lighter than the Mac, too.
 Weight is one thing you’ll find differences between this type of knife and regular chef’s knives.